-Special Education Emphasis Area Requirements Checklist Semester CORE COMPETENCIES Completed and (Variable: Approximately 15 credits) Total Cradita Faculty w /ho Total Credits: Approved 1 Required: Ongoing Collaborative Research Participation May require final written products.
-Students may earn more or less (Students who are not being paid to participate with a research project may than 15 credits toward register for 1-3 credits of EPSY 691 per fulfilling these competencies. semester.)
-Required: Pre-Dissertation Research Project Requires final written product suitable for Those earning less than 15 publication.
+Special Education Emphasis Area Requirements Checklist

+Semester , CORE COMPETENCIES Completed and (Variable: Approximately 15 credits) Faculty who Total Credits: Approved Required: Ongoing Collaborative Research Participation May require final written products.
+Students may earn more or (Students who are not being paid to less participate with a research project may than 15 credits toward register for 1-3 credits of EPSY 691 per fulfilling these competencies. semester.)
+Required: Pre-Dissertation Research Project Requires final written product suitable for Those earning less than 15 publication .
 (Students may register for 3-6 credits may take additional credits of EPSY 691.) coursework (if needed) to Required: Collaborative Grant Writing ensure a minimum total of 75 Requires final documentation & faculty credits required to earn a verification signatures.
 (Student may doctorate. register for 0-3 cr. of SPED 683.)
 Required: College Teaching Typically, two semester sequence requiring Credits earned for work toward faculty verification signatures.
 (Students core competencies may not be who are not being paid as a GA to assist used to replace coursework in with the course may register for 3-6 credits other required areas (i.e., of SPED 683.)
-SPED core courses, core Highly recommended: Field Supervision statistics/design courses, SPED- Typically, one or two semesters requiring faculty related area specialization verification signatures.
-(Students who are not coursework, or dissertation being paid to supervise may register for up to 3 credits of SPED 683.) hours).
-1 · Comosto Grada DISSERTATION RESEARCH (Minimum requirement: 12 credits) Total Credits: Semester Grade EPSY 691 Dissertation Research EF31 031 Dissertation Research L 1
+SPED core courses, core Highly recommended: Field Supervision statistics/design courses, SPED- Typically, one or two semesters requiring faculty verification signatures.
+(Students who are not related area specialization being paid to supervise may register for up to 3 coursework, or dissertation credits of SPED 683.) hours).
+DISSERTATION RESEARCH Semester Grade (Minimum requirement: 12 credits) Total Credits: EPSY 691 Dissertation Research